What Languages Are Spoken in Panama

 What other languages do they speak in Panama?

 About 65% of Panama’s population is Mestizo.
 Mestizo is a community comprising both white and indigenous people.
 The official language of Panama is Spanish, and many Panamanians also speak English.
-Besides these two languages, there are few other languages common in Panama.
+Besides these two languages, there are a few other languages common in Panama.
 However, These languages are indigenous, and therefore, only the indigenous population speaks these languages.
-These languages that the native population speaks include the Bokota language, Bri-Bri language, and the Buglé language.
+These languages that the native population speaks include the Bokota language, the Bri-Bri language, and the Buglé language.
 Moreover, the Native people also speak the Amberá language, Guna language, Wounaan language, Ngöbe language, and Naso-Teribe language.

 What are the top 5 languages spoken in Panama?